To All Children and Youth Volunteers:

 As of 2015, new PA state laws require that volunteers with children and youth supply 3 background checks to validate their compliance with our Safe Sanctuary standards.
-Our past Trak1 online database and any previously done (5 year old clearances) will no longer be a valid.
+Any clearances older than 5 years will no longer be a valid.
 Please follow the instructions below and begin the process of updating your clearances.
 Per state law, your clearances will need to be updated EVERY FIVE years.

 (If you currently have any of these 3 background checks that are current within the last 5 years, you can provide the office with a valid copy of those background checks).

-Most volunteer clearances are free, however, if you incur a cost because of updating your clearances prior to their 5 year expiration date, please fill out a “payment order” form with the office and provide a copy of your receipt of payment for reimbursement.
-If you need financial assistance prior to payment, please speak directly with Lisa Aronson or Dawn Fisher.
+Most volunteer clearances are free, however, if you incur a cost because of updating your clearances prior to their 5 year expiration date, please fill out a “payment order” form with the office and provide copy of your receipt of payment for reimbursement.
+If you need financial assistance prior to payment please speak directly with the youth of children’s ministry directors.